 If the API has pricing associated with it, you will need to select a pricing plan before calling the API.
 Prices are based on a recurring monthly subscription based on the plan selected — plus overage fees applied if you exceed a plan’s quota limits.

-Some paid APIs have a Basic free plan.
-You can use that plan to test the API, within limits.
+A lot of APIs have a BASIC free plan, which means you can use that plan to test the API for free as long as you stay within the quota limits.
 It’s your responsibility to review and acknowledge the plan’s usage limitations.

 It is extremely important to know how close you are to the quota limit for your subscription.
 You will be charged for any additional usage that goes over the limit.
 You can see your usage and remaining quota amount from the Developer Dashboard(https://rapidapi.com/developer/dashboard) or by using the response headers